ammarhakim/ammar-simjournal/source/pn/pn1/pn1-on-lang-longevity.rst

   manner that remains close to the machine.
 - In languages like C++ and Java, abstractions are often expressed as deep inheritance hierarchies.
-These are difficult to understand and highly brittle: modifying them is very difficult and probably impossible in a production system.
+These are difficult to understand and highly brittle: modifying them is difficult and probably impossible in a production system.
 Worse, these deep inheritance hierarchies can have significant cost, specially in performance-critical software.
 - However, being one layer above assembly involves a cost in terms of safety, in that care must be taken to ensure one does not cross the process boundary.
 This requires discipline and consistent use of